pseusys/SeasideVPN/viridian/algae/typhoon/README.md

 ## Side notes

 1. The protocol can't be overwhelmed by numerous `INIT` messages sent to listener.
-  Since the authentication token defines user uniquely, no new server will be spawner for an already authenticated user.
+  Since the authentication token defines user uniquely, no new server will be spawned for an already authenticated user.
 2. If an out-of-order packet (or just any unexpected packet) arrives to any of the actors, it is silently dropped.
   At one point in time, only one `INIT` or `HDSK` message is expected.
 3. In general `HDSK` messages should be **rare**, there is no need to perform healthchecks often.
   That is why setting next in values not within the default constants is not advised.
 4. However, it is important for server to limit `next_in` values received from user to some reasonable delay.
-  Otherwise the server might end up polluted with lots of waiting-forever `Server`s.
+  Otherwise the server might end up polluted with lots of waiting-forever `Servers`.